TWiStErRob/PhilHackerBlogSource/content/post/2016-01-14-should-we-use-mocking-libraries-for-go-testing.markdown

 wordpress_id: 734
 ---

 A few weeks ago, I started learning go.
-Since I'm a wannabe TDD-er, I took at look at some resources on testing go code.
+Since I'm a wannabe TDD-er, I took a look at some resources on testing go code.
 I stumbled upon [Andrew Gerrand's excellent Testing Techniques talk](https://talks.golang.org/2014/testing.slide#1) in which he says this:

 <blockquote>Go eschews a lot of things, including mocks and fakes.</blockquote>